MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/getting-started/pwa-desktop.md

 <!-- Links -->

-[PwaOverview]: ./index.md "Progressive Web Apps overview | Microsoft Docs"
+[PwaAnatomy]: ./pwa-anatomy.md "The anatomy of a PWA | Microsoft Docs"
 [PwaMicrosoftStore]: ./microsoft-store.md "Publish your Progressive Web App to the Microsoft Store | Microsoft Docs"